 Discover Your Own Backyard During the Pandemic

-As state-at-home orders and lockdowns are being lifted across Canada, more and more people are increasingly looking forward to escape their...
+As state-at-home orders and lockdowns are being lifted across Canada, more and more people are increasingly looking forward to escaping the...

-As state-at-home orders and lockdowns are being lifted across Canada, more and more people are increasingly looking forward to escape their domiciles and finally go out.
+As state-at-home orders and lockdowns are being lifted across Canada, more and more people are increasingly looking forward to escaping their domiciles and finally going out.
 Health experts also agreed that spending time outdoors during the pandemic is even safer than staying inside, assuming, of course, that proper social distancing is maintained.
-Turns out, nature is a great healing power, so exposure to outdoors will help you improve your physical and mental health.
-But don't get too excited, at least not yet, as travelling in Canada is largely limited to a province of your residence.
+Turns out, nature is a great healing power, so exposure to the outdoors will help you improve your physical and mental health.
+But don't get too excited, at least not yet, as travelling in Canada is largely limited to the province of your residence.
 But who said that exploring your own backyard is a bad idea?
 Especially, if your backyard is a beautiful wilderness within the city limits.

 Such a backyard for me is the Crazy Horse Trail located in the Carp Hills, just 15 minutes from my home in Ottawa.
 Thanks to my friends, I learned about this cool place last week.